kvarak/dnd/docs/_Folk/dwarf.md

 Others counter that the relationship is the same for humans; a human brain cannot live by its own outside a human body.

 </div>

+The body of a dwarf has no other organs than the "*brain*" that originated from the soulstone.
+It is located in the head, with a root-like system of fibers that span the whole body.
+In many places these fibers peek out from the body.
+What most humanoids think is hair and beard is actually a visible, but tougher part of the "*brain system*".

+These outside fibers are necessary, as they allow a dwarf to absorb oxygen.
+This means that the dwarf "breathes" through many parts of the body, although mainly the head.
+A side effect is that a dwarf cannot be strangled, but an air tight bag over its head would still choke it.

+The color of the whole system is dependent on the minerals used in creating the dwarf.
+There is no blood in a dwarf body, but the fibers contain a viscious fluid, the same color as the fibers, which might get spilt if the dwarf is wounded.

 #### The Body
 Even though the body of a dwarf was originally stone, it softens up during the birth ritual, to allow for the body to animate and move properly.
 The flesh is dense and resembles tightly packed flesh.
 The color is similar to the span of humankind skin colors, with the original stone composition deciding the actual color.